CAS & HARVARD

 Shortly after our launch, we were made aware of an accelerator on campus called the Harvard Innovation Lab.
 We learned that it could help our young nonprofit continue its momentum, post-launch.
 As explained on their website, Harvard Business School’s Innovation Lab, or iLab for short, is a highly selective collection of startups with recognized potential.
 If received, Harvard iLab VIP status signifies a formal partnership between the awardee and the President and Fellows of Harvard College.
 We eventually applied to join the Harvard Innovation Lab for admittance in the upcoming summer.

-In June of 2018, we received the humbling notice that CAS was accepted as a VIP venture at Harvard Business School’s Harvard Innovation Lab; this would grant us access to the iLab’s valuable resources and connections.
+In June of 2018, we received the humbling notice that From Fauna was accepted as a VIP venture at Harvard Business School’s Harvard Innovation Lab; this would grant us access to the iLab’s valuable resources and connections.

-Harvard iLab Orientation Day (From left to right: Mike Selden of Finless Foods; CAS Fellow, Shuo Li Liu; and CAS Founder, Kristopher Gasteratos)
+Harvard iLab Orientation Day (From left to right: Mike Selden of Finless Foods; From Fauna Fellow, Shuo Li Liu; and From Fauna Founder, Kris Spiros)

 Relocation From Harvard & Final DASH Publication

-Harvard was and still is the home for so much that became CAS.
-The people in the Boston area, critical relationships established in the region with institutions like the MIT Press and companies like Elsevier, as well as the diverse landscape of university resources, all shaped what CAS had become by 2018.
+Harvard was and still is the home for so much that became From Fauna.
+The people in the Boston area, critical relationships established in the region with institutions like the MIT Press and companies like Elsevier, as well as the diverse landscape of university resources, all shaped what From Fauna had become by 2018.

 But after a couple of years building and launching our nonprofit at Harvard, the utility of remaining at the university was limited.
-It was becoming obvious that it was time for CAS to move on and begin the process of leaving the many roots we had built in Cambridge.
-One of many reasons for this impetus was that CAS Founder, Kristopher Gasteratos, was increasingly devoting more time to CAS than to his academic responsibilities.
-And while he notes his enrollment as a student and researcher at Harvard as being invaluable, he ultimately spent more time devoted to cellular agriculture than to his schoolwork; this led to his dropping out to work at CAS full-time in 2018.
+It was becoming obvious that it was time for From Fauna to move on and begin the process of leaving the many roots we had built in Cambridge.
+One of many reasons for this impetus was that From Fauna Founder, Kris Spiros, was increasingly devoting more time to From Fauna than to his academic responsibilities.
+And while he notes his enrollment as a student and researcher at Harvard as being invaluable, he ultimately spent more time devoted to cultivated meat than to his schoolwork; this led to his dropping out to work at From Fauna full-time in 2018.

 This academic conclusion, among other factors, including fundraising success after our launch, allowed us to look towards the future.
-We felt a completely new environment would be productive in the critical, early years that CAS was experiencing; it would help us further define our vision for our organization and facilitate our strategic future for what we could contribute to cellular agriculture.
-Meanwhile, the CAS team, consisting of a growing number of Harvard-based Fellows, Advisors, and Alumni, continued to give presentations regularly on campus and generally, went on to advance cellular agriculture across the university and abroad.
+We felt a completely new environment would be productive in the critical, early years that From Fauna was experiencing; it would help us further define our vision for our organization and facilitate our strategic future for what we could contribute to cultivated meat.
+Meanwhile, the From Fauna team, consisting of a growing number of Harvard-based Fellows, Advisors, and Alumni, continued to give presentations regularly on campus and generally, went on to advance cultivated meat across the university and abroad.

-A few notable examples of CAS work during this time include the start of the CAS Textbook, which began in the Summer of 2018 through our collaboration with Cambridge-based publisher, Elsevier, multiple guest lectures facilitated by new CAS Advisors, and an effort by a group of CAS Fellows to develop a comprehensive cellular agriculture course at Harvard, which made substantial progress and laid a foundation for future endeavors.
+A few notable examples of From Fauna work during this time include the start of the From Fauna Textbook, which began in the Summer of 2018 through our collaboration with Cambridge-based publisher, Elsevier, multiple guest lectures facilitated by new From Fauna Advisors, and an effort by a group of From Fauna Fellows to develop a comprehensive cultivated meat course at Harvard, which made substantial progress and laid a foundation for future endeavors.

 Towards the end of 2018, as the year and our time at Harvard was coming to a close, we felt a special effort should coincide with our fast-approaching departure.
-This was especially noteworthy considering how CAS leaving Harvard was aligning, chronologically, with the anniversary of our initial CAS Launch (March 9th).
-Coincidentally enough, the preparation of a long-standing project was also coming to a close; it was a piece of literature, years in the making, that would become one of the top, awareness-building projects to come out of CAS.
+This was especially noteworthy considering how From Fauna leaving Harvard was aligning, chronologically, with the anniversary of our initial From Fauna Launch (March 9th).
+Coincidentally enough, the preparation of a long-standing project was also coming to a close; it was a piece of literature, years in the making, that would become one of the top, awareness-building projects to come out of From Fauna.

-Over the subsequent months, we worked with dozens of stakeholders in the cellular agriculture field and our Harvard colleagues to develop the work that would become 90 Reasons to Consider Cellular Agriculture.
+Over the subsequent months, we worked with dozens of stakeholders in the cultivated meat field and our Harvard colleagues to develop the work that would become 90 Reasons to Consider Cultivated Meat.
 This once again offered a collaboration opportunity with our friends at Harvard Library's Office for Scholarly Communication & Digital Access to Scholarship.
-90 Reasons was released on March 9th, 2019, representing a landmark project for the CellAg field with over 40 stakeholders working together to create a comprehensive list of cellular agriculture’s potential benefits.
-It would later become a university-wide trending literature and receive critical acclaim inside the cellular agriculture world and well beyond.
+90 Reasons was released on March 9th, 2019, representing a landmark project for the Cultivated Meat field with over 40 stakeholders working together to create a comprehensive list of cultivated meat's potential benefits.
+It would later become a university-wide trending literature and receive critical acclaim inside the cultivated meat world and well beyond.

-The release of 90 Reasons marked the inflection point for CAS moving.
-It signified an important milestone for our relationship with Harvard; one where we originally had the privilege of sharing the concept of cellular agriculture with just hundreds of students on campus, then with the launch of CAS, we were able to share CellAg with thousands around the world through our website and conferences, and lastly, through the publication of 90 Reasons, our reach for cellular agriculture had expanded to tens of thousands of readers.
+The release of 90 Reasons marked the inflection point for From Fauna moving.
+It signified an important milestone for our relationship with Harvard; one where we originally had the privilege of sharing the concept of cultivated meat with just hundreds of students on campus, then with the launch of From Fauna, we were able to share Cultivated Meat with thousands around the world through our website and conferences, and lastly, through the publication of 90 Reasons, our reach for cultivated meat had expanded to tens of thousands of readers.

 You can directly access 90 Reasons here, made publicly available by Harvard DASH, or read our article to explore the project’s history, development, and achievements.

-So much of our organizational development took place at this special institution in Cambridge, Massachusetts; we feel incredibly grateful to have met so many people in the region that would help us build CAS during our earliest years.
-Our relationship with Harvard continues through our support of Harvard-based CAS Fellows, ongoing work with Harvard-based CAS Advisors, and textbook authors, regular visits to give guest lectures on campus, and our role serving as an Alumnus of the Harvard Innovation Lab.
-We are also grateful for the continued awareness-building of cellular agriculture that is graciously facilitated through Harvard’s DASH system, which continues to extend our various works on cellular agriculture to so many across the world, offering readership for free, 24/7/365.
+So much of our organizational development took place at this special institution in Cambridge, Massachusetts; we feel incredibly grateful to have met so many people in the region that would help us build From Fauna during our earliest years.
+Our relationship with Harvard continues through our support of Harvard-based From Fauna Fellows, ongoing work with Harvard-based From Fauna Advisors, and textbook authors, regular visits to give guest lectures on campus, and our role serving as an Alumnus of the Harvard Innovation Lab.
+We are also grateful for the continued awareness-building of cultivated meat that is graciously facilitated through Harvard’s DASH system, which continues to extend our various works on cultivated meat to so many across the world, offering readership for free, 24/7/365.

 People

-There have been dozens of Harvard students, faculty and staff who have worked on projects with us, ranging from authors of the CAS textbook to those involved in forging collaborations with various schools at the university.
-We are proud of the many advisors and fellows of CAS who are current or former members of the Harvard community, all pushing forward our mission to increase international awareness of cellular agriculture.
+There have been dozens of Harvard students, faculty and staff who have worked on projects with us, ranging from authors of the From Fauna textbook to those involved in forging collaborations with various schools at the university.
+We are proud of the many advisors and fellows of From Fauna who are current or former members of the Harvard community, all pushing forward our mission to increase international awareness of cultivated meat.

 • Professor, Medical School & Wyss Institute